nroduit/nroduit.github.io/content/getting-started/guidelines.en.md

 We recommend the use of [IntelliJ IDEA](https://www.jetbrains.com/idea/) because the following instructions are based on it.
 Nevertheless, it is possible to use other IDEs by configuring weasis-launcher with similar instructions described in [Add a launcher](#add-a-launcher).
 ### Prerequisites

-1. Install [IntelliJ IDEA](https://www.jetbrains.com/idea/) (Community or Ultimate Edition)
+1. Install [IntelliJ IDEA](https://www.jetbrains.com/idea/) (Community or Ultimate Edition 2023.1 or higher)
-2. Use JDK 17 or higher and set the language level to 17.
+2. Use JDK 20 or higher and set the language level to `20 Preview`.
 ![Project Structure](/images/conf/project-structure.png)
 3. In *File > Settings... > Plugins* install google-java-format plugin from Marketplace and enable it from *google-java-format Settings*